Hawkeye (Clint Barton): 2010s

+The character received a creative shift with the launch of Hawkeye volume four in August 2012 by writer Matt Fraction and artist David Aja.
+The series was a deliberate departure from the event-driven storytelling that dominated Marvel's publishing line.
+Fraction's pitch, stated at the C2E2 convention in Chicago, was that the series would explore what Hawkeye does when he is not an Avenger.
+The creative process was collaborative: Aja described a working method in which Fraction would develop a rough plot, Aja would sketch visual ideas and produce full-issue thumbnails, and Fraction would then write dialogue responsive to those images.
+"I love Matt," Aja said in a 2012 interview.
+"We've been working very closely since the very beginning, so much so that there's been a point where I don't know where some of our ideas come from first — him or I." Fraction had initially declined the assignment before finding his conceptual entry point in the first page of a planned second issue.

 Fictional character biography

 Clint Barton was born in Waverly, Iowa.
 At a young age he lost both of his parents in a car crash.
 After six years in an orphanage, Clint and his brother Barney Barton ran away to join the Carson Carnival of Traveling Wonders.
 Clint soon caught the eye of the Swordsman, who took the young boy on as his assistant.
 Along with the help of Trick Shot, the Swordsman trained Clint to become a master archer.
 Clint later found the Swordsman embezzling money from the carnival.
 Before he could turn his mentor over to the authorities, Clint was beaten and left for dead, allowing the Swordsman to escape town.
 Clint's relationship with his brother Barney and Trick Shot soon deteriorated as well.

 Clint adapted his archery skills to become a star carnival attraction, a master archer called "Hawkeye", otherwise known as "The World's Greatest Marksman".
 He spent some time as a member of Tiboldt's Circus, before joining the Coney Island Circus.
 He witnessed Iron Man in action and was inspired to become a costumed hero.
 However, after a misunderstanding on his first outing, Hawkeye was accused of theft and believed to be a criminal.
 On the run, the naive Hawkeye met Black Widow, a spy for the Soviet Union, with whom he fell in love.
 Mindlessly following Black Widow, Hawkeye aided her attempts to steal technology developed by Tony Stark (Iron Man).
 In one of their battles with Iron Man, Black Widow was seriously injured.
 Hawkeye rescued her and fled the battle to save her life.
 But before Hawkeye could take her to a hospital, Black Widow disappeared.
 Hawkeye decided to be a "straight-shooter" from then on.